YangLab/CIRCexplorer2/docs/modules/align.md

 6. You could offer multiple fastq files (or compressed files) separated or comma.
 7. Only single-read RNA-seq is supported.
 It is recommended to convert paired-end RNA-seq to single-read RNA-seq before alignment.
 8. It will overwrite the output directory and output file automatically, so please be careful when setting the path of output directory.
+9. Because Tophat only supports Python2, you should ensure Python2 has been installed in your computer, even if you were running Python3 version of CIRCexplorer2.

 ## Output